Jack12xl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm currently a research assistant at Shanghaitech University and a graduate candidate at Upenn
+I'm currently a graduate candidate at Upenn.

 My research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

 Besides these research topic, I also interest in playing video games and making my own.
 Sometimes, I would live stream my playing games on Bilibili.
 Feel free to subscribe at my [living site](https://live.bilibili.com/22584735?visit_id=8qrvtfumaoow).
 Check my **stream** tab for more info.

-Currently, I am taking Zoom courses from Upenn and being a Research Assistant at ShanghaiTech.
-Supervised by Professor [Xiaopei Liu](http://faculty.sist.shanghaitech.edu.cn/faculty/liuxp/), I am focusing on learning-based fluid simulation.